 Now align your goals with your positive qualities.
 Start merging your new positives with your goals.

 - For example: when trying to lose weight, see yourself as a disciplined person who is bettering themselves from the inside out.

-- Another example: If you know you're a bit lazy with a promising new job, see yourself as a rising professional who would never risk losing by being late for work.
+- Another example: If you know you're a bit lazy with a promising new job, see yourself as a rising professional who would never risk losing their job by being late for work.

-Step 3: Merge your best qualities with your goals
+Step 3: Start merging your best qualities with your goals!